telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

     2015-04-20T12:13:22.41.124Z,112.9,hdfs:///user/myuser/vehicles/4wheels/car1_car_speed_float/car1_car_speed_float.txt,74.6,hdfs:///user/myuser/vehicles/4wheels/car1_car_oil_level_float/car1_car_oil_level_float.txt}

 NOTE: `hadoop fs -cat` is the HDFS equivalent to the Unix command `cat`.

+Please observe despite the metadata for the example above is empty, the metadata files are created anyway.

+In the case the metadata for the `speed` attribute was, for instance:

+    [
+       {"name": "manufacturer", "type": "string", "value": "acme"},
+       {"name": "installation_year", "type": "integer", "value": 2014}
+    ]

+then the `hdfs:///user/myuser/vehicles/4wheels/car1_car_speed_float/car1_car_speed_float.txt` file content would be:

+    1429535775,manufacturer,string,acme
+    1429535775,installation_year,integer,2014

 With respect to Hive, the content of the tables in the `json-row`, `json-column`, `csv-row` and `csv-column` modes, respectively, is: